wp-plugins/product-enquiry-for-woocommerce/readme.txt

 * Plugin user/administrator can configure where to show "Enquiry Button" on the product page and many other details too(please, see screenshot 'Plugin configuration' for more details).

-* An email is sent to pre-configured email address of the plugin user with details such as product name, product URL, customer name and enquiry message in a well formatted manner.
+* An email is sent to pre-configured email address of the plugin user with details such as site name, product name, product URL, customer name and enquiry message in a well formatted manner.
 Moreover, the customer can receive a copy of this email if this functionality is configured to be allowed by the plugin administrator.

 == Installation ==